 At C.E.
 Borman, our dedicated family law attorneys understand the importance of clear and effective co-parenting during the summer months, and we’re here to provide guidance and insight into how to make the most of your summer visitation while complying with the legal requirements of the Standard Possession Order.

 In this blog, we’ll explore the key considerations and strategies that Texas parents should keep in mind when planning their summer visitation arrangements.

-The following information only applies to the standard possession order in Texas.
-Check your order for exact times for pick up and drop off because it may be different in your order.
-However, here’s a general breakdown of Summer visitation and standard possession order in Texas.
+(Please note that the following information only applies to the standard possession order in Texas.
+Check your order for exact times for pick up and drop off, as they may differ.)

 For the parent with visitation, summer visitation is referred to Extended Summer Possession if you have standard visitation orders in Texas.
 This is the thirty days that the parent with visitation or non-custodial parent (NCP) has during the summer in addition to their standard weekends throughout the other summer months.

 Remember, in the summer the NCP gets normal first, third and fifth Friday weekend possessions in addition to the 30-day extended summer possession.
 The weekend begins at 6 p.m. on Friday and ends at 6 p.m. on Sunday.

 Dates to remember:

 - April 1st is the deadline for the parent with visitation to designate the 30 days of visitation in the summer if your standard possession order is out of the state of Texas.
 If the non-custodial parent designated the days, then there is no problem.
 However, if the NCP did not designate a visitation schedule by the first of April then it defaults to July 1 through July 31st beginning and ending at 6 p.m.